pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-In languages with OOP-style data inheritance the value of `self` within a method is always equal to the type which called the method but in the case of Rust the value of `self` is always equal to the type which implemented the method:
+In languages with OOP-style data inheritance, the value of `self` within a method is always equal to the type that called the method, but in the case of Rust, the value of `self` is always equal to the type that implemented the method:

 ```rust
 struct Human {